Why Choose FELS?

 Philadelphia County Early Learning Centers

-FELS operates two child care centers – with both also offering after school and school-aged summer camp programs – in Northeast Philadelphia.
+FELS operates two child care centers in Northeast Philadelphia.

 Paley Early Learning Center opened in 1966, and provides programs for children 6 weeks – 11 years old.
 The largest FELS center, Paley has a 206 child capacity.
 In addition to providing care for infants, toddlers and pre-schoolers, Paley also offers after school programs at Farrell and Moore Elementary Schools, and back up care at Paley most days that public schools are closed.
 Camp Woodlight, a school age summer day camp, enrolls children from the community.